-Immediate recommended actions of the SNMMI-TS Advocacy Committee include the continuous evaluation of the SNMMI-TS NMT SOP, to be amended and revised to cover all components of therapy.
-Some considerations that the advocacy team are considering are adding the term theranostics to the Technologist Qualified to Perform Nuclear Medicine Procedures section (9).
+Immediate recommended actions of the SNMMI-TS Advocacy committee include the continuous evaluation of the SNMMI-TS NMT SOP, to be amended and revised to cover all components of therapy.
+Some considerations that the Advocacy team is considering are inputting the addition of the term "theranostics" to the Technologist Qualified to Perform Nuclear Medicine Procedures section.

-- Under the supervision of an authorized user, the nuclear medicine technologist is responsible for the safe use of ionizing and nonionizing radiation and molecular imaging for diagnostic, therapeutic, [theranostics,] and research purposes. - 2.
-A certified nuclear medicine technologist is qualified to perform general nuclear medicine procedures, nuclear medicine therapy, [theranostics,] nuclear cardiology procedures, nuclear breast procedures, PET procedures, and CT attenuation correction and localization, and administer radioactive, adjunctive, and imaging medication at entry-level.
+1. Under the supervision of an authorized user, the nuclear medicine technologist is responsible for the safe use of ionizing and non-ionizing radiation and molecular imaging for diagnostic, therapeutic, [theranostics,] and research purposes.

+A certified nuclear medicine technologist is qualified to perform general nuclear medicine procedures, nuclear medicine therapy, [theranostics,] nuclear cardiology procedures, nuclear breast procedures, positron emission tomography (PET) procedures, and CT attenuation correction and localization, and administer radioactive, adjunctive, and imaging medication at entry-level.

-Adding theranostics into the SOP achieves the goal of exposing the NMT profession and scope to the rapidly emerging field and places the practice standards and scope at the forefront of the NMT's ability to have a fully inclusive role in this therapy delivery.
-As NMT curricula expand and training increases to fully encompass all components of the delivery of theranostics by the NMT, the SOP will continue to expand and become more specific to each element.
+Adding "theranostics" into the Scope of Practice achieves the goal of exposing the NMT profession and scope to the rapidly emerging field and puts the practice standards and scope as a reference point to the NMT having a fully inclusive role in this therapy delivery.
+As NMT curriculum and training increases to fully encompass all components of the delivery of theranostics by the NMT, the SOP will continue to expand and become more specific to each element.

-The Advocacy Committee is also looking to amend the MPA for nuclear medicine technology and to add the thera-nostics definition to the document to start exposing states to the NMT role in these therapies.
-As NMT education and training expand, so will the MPA, referencing all tasks that the NMT should be allowed to conduct while providing theranostics therapy care to patients.
+The Advocacy Committee is also looking to amend the Model Practice Act (MPA) for Nuclear Medicine Technology and look to add the theranostics definition to the document to start exposing states to the NMT role in these therapies.
+As NMT education and training expands, so will the MPA, referencing all tasks that the NMT should be allowed to conduct while providing theranostics-therapy care to patients.